-Beyond Compare provides a script processing feature which allows you to automate routine tasks.
-A script is a simple text file containing a list of commands which can control the program and automatically perform file operations or produce reports.
+Beyond Compare provides a script processing feature that allows you to automate routine tasks.
+A script is a simple text file containing a list of commands that can control the program and automatically perform file operations or produce reports.
 See Scripting Reference for a list of all scripting commands.

 Scripts run without displaying the usual Beyond Compare user interface, but might require input for certain confirmations.
 Scripts essentially manipulate an invisible folder session: file operations require selections, the "display" can be limited with filters, and folders can be "expanded" to recurse into them.
 Any folder name argument can be a folder on your system, on the network or a remote service, or the name of an archive file such as .zip, .cab, or Beyond Compare Snapshot file.

 Specify the filename of the script on the command line with a leading "@" symbol, as in:

 Creating a script

 Scripts are processed line by line, with a single command per line.
 Scripts are not case sensitive, and blank lines and comments (anything after a "#") are ignored.
 Arguments are separated by spaces.
 To include a space in an argument, surround the argument with quotes (").
 To continue a long command on a second (or third) line, add an ampersand (&) at the end of every line but the last.

 A parameter specified on the command line can be referenced by inserting a percent sign (%) followed by a single number from 1-9.
 The script name and command-line switches starting with / are not included in the 1-9 list.
 Given the command line:

 the session named "My Session" can be loaded by adding the following to the script:

 An environment variable can be inserted by enclosing its name in percent signs.
 The character case of the environment variable must be correct.
 The system's temporary folder can be loaded by adding the following to the script: